-This is the second course in intercollegiate volleyball competition.
-This course is offered in the fall semester for women and the spring semester for men and may be taken two times for credit.
+This is a course for students competing in their second intercollegiate tennis season.
+This course is offered in the spring semester for men and women and may be taken two times for credit.
+Students must demonstrate increased proficiency and skill attainment with each repetition.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.